 Reclaiming responsibility for yourself is necessary to recovery, as it is likely that lack of this is what forms the basis of addiction in the first place.

-It took a long while to build up the patterns of addiction, and it will take time and understanding for them to be resolved.
+It has taken a long time to develop the complexities of drug or alcohol addiction in your life, and it will take time and awareness for them to be resolved.

-What should you expect after the first week of rehab?
+What should you expect after the first week of drug/alcohol rehab?